dotnet/fsharp/scratch/FS-1062-support-letbang-andbang-for-applicative-functors.md

 # Motivation
 [motivation]: #motivation

 Applicative functors (or just "applicatives", for short) have been growing in popularity as a way to build applications and model certain domains over the last decade or so, since McBride and Paterson published [Applicative Programming with Effects](http://www.staff.city.ac.uk/~ross/papers/Applicative.html).
-Applicatives are now reaching a level of popularity within the community that supporting them with a convenient and readable syntax, as we do for monads, is beginning to make sense.
+Applicatives are now reaching a level of popularity within the community that supporting them with a convenient and readable syntax, as we do for monads, makes sense.

 ## Why Applicatives?

-_Applicative functors_ sit, in terms of power, somewhere between _functors_ (i.e. types which support `Map`), and _monads_ (i.e. types which support `Bind`).
+[Applicative functors](https://en.wikipedia.org/wiki/Applicative_functor) sit, in terms of power, somewhere between [functors](https://en.wikipedia.org/wiki/Functor#Computer_implementations) (i.e. types which support `Map`), and [monads](https://en.wikipedia.org/wiki/Monad_(functional_programming)) (i.e. types which support `Bind`).

 If we consider `Bind : M<'T> * ('T -> M<'U>) -> M<'U>`, we can see that the second element of the input is a function that requires a value to create the resulting "wrapped value".

 In contrast, `Apply : M<'T -> 'U> * M<'T> -> M<'U>` only needs a wrapped function, which is something we have whilst building our computation.

-So, importantly, applicatives allow us the power to use functions which are "wrapped up" inside a functor, but [preserve our ability to analyse the structure of the computation](https://paolocapriotti.com/assets/applicative.pdf) - and hence introduce optimisations or alternative interpretations - without any values present.
+So, importantly, applicatives allow us the power to use functions which are "wrapped up" inside a functor, but [preserve our ability to analyse the structure of the computation](https://paolocapriotti.com/assets/applicative.pdf) - and hence allow for the introduction of optimisations or alternative interpretations - without any values present.
 This is a critical distinction which can have a huge impact on performance, and indeed on what is possible to construct at all, so has very tangible implications.

 ## Examples of Useful Applicatives